racheladdison/Dynamic-DJ-Fall-2014-/README.md

+Project completed throughout the fall semester of 2014, but added to GitHub January 9, 2016.
+Contributions are not accurately portrayed because GitHub was not used during initial work on the project.

 # Dynamic-DJ-Fall-2014-
 Arduino project using an MP3 Shield and accelerometers to control music settings.

+# Group Members
+Hessen Alahmed

+Guadalupe Avalos

+Gavin Frausto

+Flor Gordivas

+Rachel Lewis

 # Introduction
 Music should not only be controlled by buttons on a screen, music is about motion and should be controlled by motion as well.
 The purpose of this project is to create a wearable music playing device that allows the user to adjust settings of music using their hands.
 This technology can be used by dancers who want to be able to change their music they are listening to without having to get their music player out of their pocket or pause their dancing.
 The Dynamic DJ will read input from the user’s hands and given a certain combination of motions, the settings of the music will be changed accordingly.